 We picked up a package of textured balls four our daughter right around the 8-month mark and they’ve been getting plenty of uses since.
 The different textures on the ball are great for sensory play at a young age, and later on, they can be used for games (playing catch, soccer and hockey are our favorites).

 Object Permanence Box

 The Object Permanence box is a staple baby toy in the Montessori community and you will have likely seen one of these if you’ve been researching Montessori toys.
-We actually decided to create our own using a diaper box, which you can see how to build in this DIY Object Permanence Diaper Box video I shot.
+This was a favorite for our babies and although it hasn’t been on the shelf much as they’ve gotten older, it’s definitely recommended for little ones.